Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

-We begin by contrasting the VVDS rest-frame NUV/optical spectral properties of each of the three $L_{TIR}$ sub-classes.
+We begin by contrasting the VVDS rest-frame NUV/optical spectral properties of each of the three $L_{TIR}$ subclasses.
 The typical individual VVDS spectrum in our sample has an median signal-to-noise (S/N) ratio of order $\sim5-10$ pix$^{-1}$, which is not sufficient for much of the analysis presented in this section.
-Thus, rather than study the spectra of individual galaxies we instead chose to create an inverse-variance weighted composite spectrum (referred to hereafter as ``coadded spectrum" or ``coadd") of the galaxies in each luminosity bin using the methodology described in Lemaux et al.\ (2009, 2012) adapted for the VVDS data.
+Thus, rather than study the spectra of individual galaxies we instead chose to create an inverse-variance weighted composite spectrum (referred to hereafter as ``coadded spectrum'' or ``coadd'') of the galaxies in each luminosity bin using the methodology described in Lemaux et al.\ (2009, 2012) adapted for the VVDS data.
 As was the case in Lemaux et al.\ (2012), the average flux density of the spectrum of each galaxy is normalized to unity prior to the stacking process.
 The normalization factor for each spectrum is determined over the range of wavelengths free of poorly subtracted airglow lines or other reduction artifacts.
 This stacking and weighting scheme has two main advantages: it allows to increase the S/N of our spectra significantly (the coadded spectrum in each of the three bins has S/N$\sim$50), while allowing us to retain the ability to study the \emph{average} galaxy in each luminosity bin (though subject to the caveats discussed in Lemaux et al.\ 2012).
-It is important to note that the sub-sample of galaxies in each $L_{TIR}$ bin with available high-quality VVDS spectra fully spans the stellar mass, color, and absolute magnitude phase space of their full photometric parent samples, and, further, are distributed through this phase space in an approximately representative manner relative to their parent samples.
+It is important to note that the subsample of galaxies in each $L_{TIR}$ bin with available high-quality VVDS spectra fully spans the stellar mass, color, and absolute magnitude phase space of their full photometric parent samples, and, further, are distributed through this phase space in an approximately representative manner relative to their parent samples.
+In addition, the distributions of the subsample of those galaxies with high-quality VVDS spectra have a (scaled) $L_{TIR}$ distribution and a median $L_{TIR}$ that are essentially identical to the parent photometric sample.
+The distributions of the two samples in an $i^{\prime}-m_{250\mu m}$ CMD also appear as nearly scaled versions of each other.
+The observed similarity in these two phase spaces precludes the possibility that a large population of TIR-bright, highly dust-extincted galaxies are lost in the spectroscopic sample.
 Thus, we feel confident in applying the results of the spectral analysis presented in this and the following two sections to the full galaxy populations of each $L_{TIR}$ bin.